 Carbon Monoxide Detectors

-These should be installed where solid fuels are used.
-It is not a legislative requirement where fossil fuel is burnt i.e. gas boilers.
+These should be installed where solid fuels and gas boilers are used.

 Brighton Lets has been keeping abreast of the recent changes (Rodriguez-v-Superstrike court case) around deposit registrations and undertakes this as part of the lettings and property management process.